TBBD/hello-world/README.md

 # hello-world
 ## HelloWorld contract example for meetup on 07/06/17

-Steps from scratch for creating and deploying a HelloWorld contract
+Steps from scratch for creating and deploying a HelloWorld contract on testrpc and Rinkeby testnet

 ## Initial downloads